- December 18, 2016

 Maybe you’re a really savvy doctor who learned about the PSLF program in year three of medical school.
 You’ve since made three years of payments in residency under the PAYE program, and you’ve dutifully submitted your PSLF employment certification form annually.
+In fact, you’ve done virtually every possible thing to maximize your PSLF benefit.
 You have $300,000 in student loan principal with $40,000 in accrued interest.
 PSLF repeal would royally screw you over, so what do you do when both parties have said they want to repeal it and Republicans will control all branches of government?

 What are the Chances the PSLF Repeal Actually Happens?